Billy McFarland: Fraud conviction

-On May 1, 2017, Fyre Festival organizers Billy McFarland and Ja Rule were sued for $100 million in a class-action lawsuit in relation to the failed Fyre Festival that left attendees stranded on the island of Great Exuma without basic provisions.
+On April 30, 2017, Fyre Festival organizers Billy McFarland and Ja Rule were sued for $100 million in a class-action lawsuit in relation to the failed Fyre Festival that left attendees stranded on the island of Great Exuma without basic provisions.
 In addition to the class-action lawsuit filed in May 2017, 6 federal and 4 individual lawsuits were filed in relation to the scheme.
 McFarland was arrested by federal agents on June 30, 2017, and charged with wire fraud in relation to Fyre and Fyre Festival.
 He was released on $300,000 bail on July 1.
 McFarland faced up to 4 years and 9 months under U.S. sentencing guidelines, according to Assistant U.S. Attorney Kristy Greenberg.
 She added that McFarland's short but eventful career showed a "pattern of deception" and "overpromising luxury experiences that were not delivered".
 In July 2017, McFarland was represented by a public defender at a bail hearing after his previous legal team "had not been paid enough to continue to represent him".
 McFarland later hired the private firm Boies, Schiller & Flexner as representation.
-While on bail, he committed further fraud with a scheme called "NYC VIP Access" selling tickets to events that had either not been announced or that tickets were unavailable for public purchase to attend, including the Met Gala.
+While on bail, he committed further fraud with a scheme called "NYC VIP Access" selling tickets to events that had either not been announced or for which tickets were unavailable for public purchase, including the Met Gala.
 Footage of him carrying out this fraud was (inadvertently) recorded and later appeared in Netflix's Fyre documentary.

-In March 2018, McFarland pleaded guilty to 2 counts of wire fraud in federal court in Manhattan and admitted to using fake documents to attract investors to put more than $26 million into his company.
+In March 2018, McFarland pleaded guilty to two counts of wire fraud in federal court in Manhattan and admitted to using fake documents to attract investors to put more than $26 million into his company.
 He agreed to forfeit $26 million.
 On June 12, 2018, McFarland was charged with selling fraudulent tickets to events such as the Met Gala, Burning Man, and Coachella while out on bail.

 Incarceration

 On October 11, 2018, McFarland was sentenced to six years in federal prison.
 During his time in prison, McFarland says he attempted to write a book using voice notes, and create a podcast using a prison phone.
-He says both of these were not allowed, and therefore he was punished by being put in solitary confinement.
+He says that both of these were not allowed, and that he was punished with solitary confinement.
 In April 2020, during the COVID-19 pandemic, McFarland requested compassionate release from Federal Correctional Institution, Elkton, in Lisbon, Ohio, to avoid contracting the virus, with the reasoning that as an asthmatic he was especially vulnerable to the virus.
 His request was denied the same month.
 In July 2020, it was reported that McFarland tested positive for COVID-19 at the facility.

-He was released from prison early on March 30, 2022 to be relocated to a halfway house.
+He was released from prison early on March 30, 2022, to be relocated to a halfway house.
 His time under house arrest ended in September 2022.